The Best Altimeter Watches Review

 Time Keeper and Alarm

-All the watches tested featured some sort of digital time keeper device in addition to a stopwatch, countdown timer, and alarm.
+All the watches tested featured some sort of digital timekeeper device in addition to a stopwatch, countdown timer, and alarm.
 The Casio brand watches like the Casio SGW300HB and the Casio PRW-6000Y stood out for having five alarms as opposed to just one (found in all models).
 In addition, both watches feature a world clock with different time zones.
 The SGW300HB showcase 31 time zones while the PRW-6000Y has 29 time zones.

 In general, we like the GPS watches better for time simply because the GPS automatically changed when entering a different time zone.
-The Suunto Core, on the other had, has a dual time option where you can enter the current time of your current location in one place, and keep your home time in another.
+The Suunto Core, on the other hand, has a dual time option where you can enter the current time of your current location in one place, and keep your home time in another.
 All watches except the Casio PRW-6000Y had a long alarm length and volume.
 We would have liked to see a longer beeping time with the Casio as it wasn't long enough to wake us up during some deep sleeps.

 To test GPS, we ran three different routes with varying GPS accuracy.
-The first was an open road, the second, a treed out trail, and the last was a canyon.
+The first was an open road, the second, a treed-out trail, and the last was a canyon.
 We did these tests numerous times, in a variety of weather to see which truly performed the best.
 In the end, we learned that none of the GPS watches were 100 percent accurate all the time, but some watches were a little more reliable with their readings than others.
 In this case, the Suunto Ambit3 Peak proved to have the best GPS accuracy — most of the time.

-Through these tests we learned that GPS function isn't always 100 percent accurate.
+Through these tests, we learned that GPS function isn't always 100 percent accurate.
 Some days, one watch will be more accurate than another, even with similar weather and conditions, day-to-day.
 We imagine this has to do with the satellite positions of the watches during different days of the year.
 However, of all the watches tested, the Suunto watches proved to be the most accurate, most of the time.

 Battery life is of utmost importance when heading out on any multi-day mission.
 Since lots of mountaineers, guides, backpackers, and even hikers require a watch that lasts more than just a day, battery life is rated highly in this review.
 In a lot of ways, the more battery life a watch has, the more reliable it is.
 In this metric, we tested the battery life of all watches.
 For the GPS-watches, we set the watch to low power mode to see how long each lasted (comparatively) while leaving the GPS function on.
 We also looked at the type of battery for the regular watch batteries and whether or not the watch is self-charging.
 In these tests, the Casio PRW-6000Y scored the highest.
 GPS watches did not do well in this metric, while regular watch batteries proved to be much more reliable.